The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Strike out for failure to comply with a rule, practice direction or order (CPR 3.4(2)(c))

-Relief from sanctions—the application
+Relief from sanctions—making or opposing an application

 Relief from sanctions—the courts’ approach

 An ‘unless order’ is an order by which a conditional sanction is attached to an order requiring performance of a specified act by a particular date or within a particular period (Marcan Shipping v Kefalas).
-CPR 3.1(3) provides that when the court makes an order it may make it subject to conditions (including a condition to pay a sum of money into court) and specify the consequence of failure to comply with the order or
+CPR 3.1(3) provides that when the court makes an order it may make it subject to

 Free trials are only available to individuals based in the UK